pehilbert/nexus/docs/datatypes/str.md

 # str
 ## Overview
-The `str` data type stores a reference to an array of [characters](./char.md), used to store text data.
-## Size
-The memory address stored in a `str` value is **4 bytes.** The data it points to could, in theory, be any size.
+The `str` data type stores a string of characters that can be used for printing.
+Note that strings in Nexus are their own data type and are immutable, thus differentiating them from a simple array of characters.
 ## Usage
-Strings are mostly used in conjunction with the `print` keyword, to print strings to standard output.
+Strings are mostly used in conjunction with the [`print`](../keywords/print.md) keyword, to print strings to standard output.
 A string literal can be written in double quotes, or an identifier for another string can be used in its place.
-Note that, because strings are references and not literal data, assigning one string variable to another will cause both variables to point to the same data.
-As of now, Nexus only supports reassigning string variables to other existing variables; you cannot reassign an existing string to a string literal.
+String variables can be declared with the `str` keyword.
 ```
-str firstString = "first";
-print firstString; # Outputs 'first'

-str secondString = "second";
-print secondString; # Outputs 'second'

-firstString = secondString;
+str helloString = "Hello, world!"; # defines a string with a string literal
-print firstString; # Outputs 'second' again
+print helloString; # prints the string
+print "\n";
 ```